ronaldlokers/grunt-casperjs/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## CHANGELOG
+* 1.1.0 Use latest version of PhantomJS ~1.9
+* 1.0.10 Fix env-vars dumping
+* 1.0.9 If user has local casperjs, use that first.
+* 1.0.7 Options to run tests in parallel
+* 1.0.5 Changelog started :)